-We will talk about statistic concept in this article.
+We will talk about SQL Server Statistics in this article.

 - It goes to the index and finds records that it searched for without searching all of the index(Index Seek)